chvlyl/PLEASE/README.md

 ## Data

 #### Raw fastq files
 All the fastq files are saved in the folder `1_COMBO_PLEASE` on the server.
-This folder contains three sub-folders:
+This folder contains four sub-folders:
 - `1_Raw_Fastq`: the raw fastq files.
 - `2_Quality_Filter`: the fastq files after removing the low quality reads.
 - `3_Remove_Human_DNA`: the fastq files after removing the low quality reads and human reads.